 Snaking the Ethernet (Cat 6) Cable

 This will take some effort and time depending on the size of your home.
-In this description I will stick to how to run Cat 6 cable to existing gang boxes.
+In this description, I will stick to how to run Cat 6 cable to existing gang boxes.
 To accomplish this you will need a cable snake and some electrical tape.
 It can also be nice to have a second person help you run the cabling.
 You need to determine how many rooms you want to wire.
-First start by taping one end of your Cat 6 cable to the top of your snake and make sure the cable is running parallel with the snake wire.
+First, start by taping one end of your Cat 6 cable to the top of your snake and make sure the cable is running parallel with the snake wire.
 Picture below.

 Use the snake to run the cable to the location.
-Make sure you removed the wall plate covers so you can see the snake and pull the cable thought the gang box hole.
+Make sure you removed the wall plate covers so you can see the snake and pull the cable through the gang box hole.
 You may have to run the cable between walls.
 It may take a few tries to get to your end location, be patient.
 Once you reached the desired gang box you can remove the tape from the cable.
 Then cut the cable on the other end that is running to your central cable stack using a wire cutter.
 Make sure that you leave enough slack on each side of the cable for stripping and tying down.
-Also label each end of the Cat 6 cable with a sharpie or sticky label with the room location.
-Repeat this step until you have all the rooms you want wired.
+Also, label each end of the Cat 6 cable with a sharpie or sticky label with the room location.
+Repeat this step until you have all the rooms you want to be wired.

 When it comes to wiring your Cat 6 cable there are two methods.
 The T-568 A and T-568 B method.
 Each method uses a different color code system to wire your CAT 6 cables.
 You are basically matching the colors of the cable to the colors on the connections of the patch panel and the quick connect inserts.
-I would recommend using the T-568B method, it is the most widely used and is how all patch cable are wired.
+I would recommend using the T-568B method, it is the most widely used and is how all patch cable is wired.
 Just make sure you maintain the same wiring method each time.
 See diagram below.

 Crimping Cat 6 Cable

 If you plan on using a patch panel you will have to find a place to secure it to the wall or rack.
-Just match up the colors on the back of patch panel with the colors on the CAT 6 cable for each room.
+Just match up the colors on the back of the patch panel with the colors on the CAT 6 cable for each room.
 You can then label the outputs for each room.
-Then use a short Ethernet cable to come out of the patch panel into an input of the switch.
+Then use a short Ethernet cable (patch cable) to come out of the patch panel into an input of the switch.
 This method is optional.
 It makes for a professional setup.
 Pictured below.

 Straight Into The Switch

 Repeat this step for each cable that was snaked.
-After you are done with all the cables you should test them to make sure you connections are correct.
+After you are done with all the cables you should test them to make sure your connections are correct.
 This is where the RJ-45 cable tester comes in handy.
 Just plug an Ethernet cable that you know works into the wall jack you want to test.
 Then plug that cable into the remote end of the RJ-45 cable tester and the master end of the tester into the cable where the switch is located.
 Turn on the tester from the master end.
 The RJ-45 cable tester has 8 lights that correspond to each wire in the CAT 6 cable.
-The lights will began to flash in sequence from the remote and master ends.
+The lights will begin to flash in sequence from the remote and the master ends.
 Make sure that each 8 light flashes on both ends are in sequence.
 Pictured below.
 If you are missing a light, there is a problem with the connection.
 Check your wiring and crimping to make sure all is secure.
 If all 8 lights are flashing one after another then you know you did it right!

 Other Wiring Options